Student Absence Declaration

-Starting in January 2018, the Student Declaration of Absence Form will be introduced in select courses and will replace sick notes for absences of three days or fewer that result in missed or late academic requirements.
+In January 2018, the Student Declaration of Absence Form was introduced in select courses to replace sick notes for absences of three days or fewer that result in missed or late academic requirements.

-The Student Declaration of Absence Form functions the same as a sick note did.
+The Student Declaration of Absence Form functions the same as a sick note.
 Your instructor makes the decision on whether they will arrange alternate coursework, tests, etc.

 You must check with your instructor(s) or refer to your faculty, college, school, instructor-specific, or course-specific syllabi and guidelines, and work-integrated learning handbook policies to see if the self-declaration of absence option is available to you.